Beef, Main

 • 1 tbsp neutral oil

-• 1/2 tbsp palm sugar (can substitute with brown sugar)
+• 1/2 tbsp palm sugar (can substitute with light brown sugar or white sugar)

 • 1/4 tsp ground black pepper